 (1) First and foremost, we need an immediate fossil fuel phase-out.
 Digital policies, new digital research fields and economic interests should not obscure this political necessity.
 Similarly, nuclear energy is not a clean energy source and no alternative to fossil-based energy production.
 A sustainable digitalization can only be based on efficient, clean, fair, accessible, decentralized renewable energies.

-(2) National, regional and global strategies to decrease the energy use of IT and communication technology are urgently needed.
-Political decision-makers have to push for this and implement effective legislation.
-For Europe, one element would be the extension of the EU ecodesign directive and energy efficiency labeling.
-The reform of the EU Energy Labeling Directive has to include to the energy label additional criteria such as life span, reparability, and access to spare parts.
+(2) National, regional and global strategies and effective legislation to decrease the energy use of IT and communication technology are urgently needed.
+This includes ecodesign policies and comprehensive energy efficiency labeling.
 Future regulation should prohibit glued-in batteries or accumulators in electronic devises in order to ensure users to freely and autonomously replace them.
-Lack of repairability and free exchange of spare parts should be clearly defined and labeled as a construction flaw.

-(3) The interlinkage between decentralized renewable energies and decentralized internet infrastructure should be supported and expanded.
+(3) The interlinkage between decentralized renewable energies and decentralized internet infrastructure has to be supported and expanded.

-(4) Big IT companies carry a social, ecological and economical responsibility to fight climate change.
-IT companies have to move to 100% renewable energy, improve their energy efficiency and transparently disclose the source of their energy supply.
+(4) Big IT-companies carry a social, ecological and economical responsibility to fight climate change.
+IT-companies have to move to 100% renewable energy in the next years, improve their energy efficiency and transparently disclose the source of their energy supply.